twentyOne2x/attnmarkets-docs/docs/users/for-launchpads-and-incubators.md

 - a **“Connect to attn”** step in your launch workflows,
 - standard docs explaining:
-  - what share of fees may be pledged,
+  - what share of revenues may be pledged,
   - what happens in defaults or underperformance,
 - lightweight review with attn on:
   - which projects qualify,